Band on the Run: Lagos

-Recording for the majority of the album's basic tracks, together with initial overdubbing, was completed after six weeks in Nigeria.
-Wings hosted a beach barbecue to celebrate the end of recording, and on 23 September 1973 they flew back to England, where they were met by fans and journalists.
-Upon returning to London, the McCartneys received a letter from EMI dated before the band had left England warning them to not go to Lagos due to an outbreak of cholera.
+Following his hospital visit, McCartney decided to return to England.
+Wings hosted a beach barbecue to celebrate the end of recording, and on 23 September 1973, they flew back to England, where they were met by fans and journalists.
+Upon returning to London, the McCartneys received a letter from EMI dated before the band had left England, warning them not go to Lagos due to an outbreak of cholera.

+London

-In October, two weeks after the band's return to London, work began at George Martin's AIR Studios to transfer many of the eight-track recordings made in Nigeria to sixteen-track.
-"Jet", named after one of the McCartney children's ponies, was recorded in its entirety at AIR.
-The McCartneys and Laine carried out further overdubs on the Lagos recordings during this period; all of the orchestral arrangements for the album were taped at AIR in a single day, conducted by Tony Visconti.
+Having recorded most of the album in Lagos, the band spent October 1973 finishing it at George Martin's AIR Studios in London.
+One of the tracks, "Jet", named after one of the McCartney children's ponies, was recorded in its entirety at AIR.
+The first thing McCartney did was prepare the release of a single from the Lagos sessions.
+He chose "Helen Wheels", the only fully completed track, as the A-side, choosing the Red Rose Speedway outtake "Country Dreamer" as the B-side.
+The following day, 3 October, McCartney spent time transferring many of the eight-track Lagos recordings to sixteen-track, while the band also recorded "Bluebird" and Linda's song "Oriental Nightfish".
+Two days later, the band taped "Nineteen Hundred and Eighty-Five".

+The McCartneys and Laine continued overdubbing the Lagos recordings throughout October.
+All of the album's orchestral arrangements were taped at AIR in a single day, 17 October, conducted by Tony Visconti.
 Visconti was given three days to write the arrangements, including for the 60-piece orchestra on the title track.
-He said the arrangements were collaborations with McCartney, and was surprised he was not correctly credited for his work until the 25th anniversary reissue of the album.
+He said the arrangements were collaborations with McCartney.
 Another contributor was saxophonist Howie Casey, who overdubbed solos on "Bluebird", "Mrs. Vandebilt", and "Jet", and would go on to become Wings' regular horn player.
-On 8 October, Remi Kabaka, a musician coming from Nigeria, although born in Ghana, added a set of percussion on "Bluebird".

-During the sessions at AIR, Geoff Emerick blamed his assistant for not noticing that a pile of oxide was falling onto the tapes.
-In an interview with Luca Perasi, featured in the book Paul McCartney & Wings: Band on the Run.
-The Story of a Classic Album, assistant Pete Swettenham explained the reason behind the misunderstanding.

-Final mixing of the album was completed over three days at London's Kingsway Studios in early November.
+On 8 October, Nigerian musician Remi Kabaka added percussion to "Bluebird".
+Mixing briefly took place at London's Kingsway Studios for two days, as AIR was booked, before completing at EMI Studios by the end of October.
+(Note: Emerick had only four days to mix the entire album because he was scheduled for another project at AIR on 29 October.)
+Compared to the almost year-long production of Red Rose Speedway, Band on the Run was completed in only eight weeks.